Travel, Travel Tips

 We are great at sharing

-We tend to share any big “must-eat” food items to save money and calories (unless it involves Nutella, then I get my own!).
+Michael and I tend to share any big “must-eat” food items to save money (unless it involves Nutella, then I get my own!).
 We’ve split a quintessential NY slice, Philly Cheesesteak, Parisian baguette sandwich, Chicago deep dish, and Italian gelato – and enjoyed them just as much as if we had each had our own.

 Cappuccinos and croissants on a table in Italy